K843Barber/football-tables/README.md

 - Tidy up
   - helper_functions (combine them since alot do similar stuff)
   - format_tables (might need to take stuff from show_table)
-  - Need to correct data before querying it really.
-    - Although the list is nice in H2H, the queried stats are wrong, at least for la liga and serie a.
-PL seems to in line with data online.
-Unsure of Bundesliga, Ligue 1 yet, or Allsvenskan

 ## Status